About WebID

 Developer Links

 If you are a developer, you may be interested in the latest WebID specification.
-Up to date pointers can be found on the Wiki.
+Other pointers can be found on the Wiki.